micwik/ArnLib/doc/Description.md

 "/@/Measure/Water/Temperature/value".
 This "@" is typically used when an empty name is unacceptable, e.g. in the tree viewer of ArnBrowser.

+A relative path is also called the [local path](#gen_localPath), e.g.
+"Sys/Discover/This/Service/value".

 Each part in a given path is dynamically added as needed, i.e. any path can be used without explicitly creating each folder in advance.
 <Br><Br>